- For Parishes

 The Pastoral Care and Assistance Scheme (PCAS) provides an alternative to going to court.
 Taking a case to court is costly and stressful.
 Furthermore, survivors of abuse may find it difficult to establish their claim’s validity in court if too much time has passed or evidence has been lost.

 We will provide a chaplain to support you while you receive help from the PCAS.
 We recognise that reporting abuse or sexual misconduct can be traumatic and takes great courage.
 As far as possible, we want to make sure that you are properly supported while you are receiving help from us.

 We will pay for you to see a professional counsellor with appropriate qualifications and experience.
 You can choose the counsellor yourself or the chaplain can recommend someone.
 The counsellor will not be a church worker.
 We may ask for your counsellor to give us a progress report, but we will ask your permission first.

 3. Dealing with the offender

-We will seek justice by dealing with the alleged offender according to the disciplinary procedures in the Discipline Ordinance 2006.
+We will seek justice by dealing with the alleged offender according to the disciplinary procedures in the Ministry Standards Ordinance 2017.
 If you are alleging a criminal offence, we are also required by law to report it to the relevant authorities.